tolland/monit-shared/README.md

 # monit-shared

+monit-shared are some drop in scripts for monit.

 monit is a free, open source process supervision tool for Unix and Linux.
 <http://mmonit.com/monit/documentation/>

 ## what is it?